 McGill Athletics requires students to referee and supervise sports facilities during the school year and also offers summer jobs.
+HOW:

 If interested, visit Client Services at the Currie Gym or check the website linked above.
 Jobs are posted through the year but many go up at the end of January.

 LE JAMES MCGILL BOOKSTORE

+WHAT:

 LE JAMES hires students to work on both levels at 680 Sherbrooke and at Mac Campus.

-LE JAMES hires during peak periods, but you can always send us your information.

-All job applications should be submitted to jobs. jobs.bookstore@mcgill.ca.

-Please make sure to include the following:

-- CV

-- COVER LETTER
+HOW:

-- ADDITIONAL DETAILS SUCH AS YOUR AVAILABILITY (TENTATIVE OR OTHERWISE), THE EARLIEST POSSIBLE DATE YOU COULD START WORKING, AND MAXIMUM HOURS OF WORK PER WEEK.
+80 LE JAMES hires during peak periods, but you can always send us your information.
+All job applications should be submitted to jobs. bookstore@mcgill.ca.
+Please make sure to include the following: • CV COVER LETTER ADDITIONAL DETAILS SUCH AS YOUR AVAILABILITY (TENTATIVE OR OTHERWISE), THE EARLIEST POSSIBLE DATE YOU COULD START WORKING, AND MAXIMUM HOURS OF WORK PER WEEK.
+Off-Campus Jobs Looking for an off-campus job?
+While this will certainly be easier if you are bilingual, there are still options for English speakers.
+Check out these resources for a few leads.
+NOTE: The passing of Bill 96 (bit.ly/3OreOzU) may significantly limit opportunities for anglophone individuals looking for work off-campus.

-Off-Campus Jobs

-NOTE: The passing of Bill 96 (bit.ly/30re0zU) may significantly limit opportunities for anglophone individuals looking for work off-campus.
 This situation is developing rapidly and the SSMU is currently unable to know that the exact impacts will be on McGill's student community.
 Keep an eye out on the SSMU External Affairs Facebook page (fb.me/ssmuea/) for SSMU's efforts to address this situation.

-CAPS: MYFUTURE

-Caps.myfuture.mcgill.ca

-MyFuture is a one-stop-shop for career-related events and job postings for McGill students.
+CAPS: MYFUTURE Caps.myfuture.mcgill.ca MyFuture is a one-stop-shop for career-related events and job postings for McGill students.
 You can sign up for events like panels and workshops on myFuture.Jobs, internships, and volunteer opportunities are also listed here.

-FACULTIES AND JOB AFFAIRS

-CaPS provides a comprehensive listing of upcoming career fairs at mcgill.ca/caps/students/ services/careerfairs.
+FACULTIES AND JOB AFFAIRS CaPS provides a comprehensive listing of upcoming career fairs at mcgill.ca/caps/students/ services/careerfairs.
 You can also contact your individual faculty to see if they will be hosting a career fair.
 The faculties of Engineering and Management both have job fairs and career workshops throughout the year, featuring some very renowned companies.
 The Arts and Science faculties also have grad and career fairs in the fall.

-The Arts Internship Office helps place students in exciting positions over the summer (mcgill.ca/arts-internships/).

-FACEBOOK GROUPS

-There are groups on Facebook that only those with a McGill email can access.
-One of these is Jobs & Internships (bit.ly/3GPROYn), a group devoted to posting job opportunities (from one-offs to full-time positions) from all over.
+The Arts Internship Office helps place students in exciting positions over the summer (mcgill.ca/ arts-internships/) FACEBOOK GROUPS There are groups on Facebook that only those with a McGill email can access.
+One of these is Jobs & Internships (bit.ly/3GPR0Yn), a group devoted to posting job opportunities (from oneoffs to full-time positions) from all over.
 Check frequently to find a position that works well for you.

-WEBSITES

-These websites are great places to keep track of job availability in Montreal and find jobs specific to your field or skill set!

-ca.indeed.com/ jobbank.gc.ca/home young-canada-works.canada.ca

-MONTREAL HAS A LONG AND PROUD HISTORY OF 2SLGBTQIA+ ACTIVISM AND COMMUNITY.
+WEBSITES These websites are great places to keep track of job availability in Montreal and find jobs specific to your field or skill set! ca.indeed.com/ jobbank.gc.ca/home young-canada-works.canada.ca Volunteering & Mentoring MONTREAL HAS A LONG AND PROUD HISTORY OF 2SLGBTQIA+ ACTIVISM AND COMMUNITY.
 THERE ARE MANY EVENTS IN THE CITY, AS WELL AS COMMUNITY AND HEALTH RESOURCES, FOR QUEER PEOPLE WHO WISH TO CELEBRATE THEIR IDENTITY OR FIND A COMMUNITY IN MONTREAL.

-ENGAGE MCGILL mcgill.ca/engage/

-McGill offers a wide variety of ways for students to get involved in university and student-led groups and events on both campuses.
+ENGAGE MCGILL mcgill.ca/engage/ McGill offers a wide variety of ways for students to get involved in university and student-led groups and events on both campuses.
+MYINVOLVEMENT bit.ly/3ylU6v0 MyInvolvement is an online space where you can find out about learning opportunities outside of the classroom.

-MYINVOLVEMENT bit.ly/3yIU6v0

-Mylnvolvement is an online space where you can find out about learning opportunities outside of the classroom.
 You can access Student Services' workshops as well as skill-building activities.
 You can also find out more about events, workshops, and volunteer opportunities.
-Mylnvolvement also tracks and records your participation for your co-curricular record.

-MCGILL CAREER PLANNING SERVICES bit. ly/3sBP7Zw
+MyInvolvement also tracks and records your participation for your co-curricular record.
+MCGILL CAREER PLANNING SERVICES bit.